Cora Bagley Marrett: Awards

-While working for the National Science Foundation from 1992-1996, Marrett was awarded the Distinguished Service Award.
+While working for the National Science Foundation from 1992 to 1996, Marrett was awarded the Distinguished Service Award.

 In 1996, Marrett received an honorary Doctorate from Wake Forest University and became a Fellow of the American Association for the Advancement of Science.

 In 1998, she became a Fellow of the American Academy of Arts and Sciences.
 That year she also served as Vice President of the American Sociological Association.

 Marrett was awarded the American Sociological Association's Cox-Johnson-Frazier Award for work in the intellectual traditions of the work of Oliver Cox, Charles S. Johnson, and E. Franklin Frazier, three African American scholars.
 Cox, Johnson, and Frazier placed their scholarship in service to social justice, with an eye toward advancing the status of disadvantaged populations, and to better conditions globally.
 Marrett received the award in 2008.

 Marrett was also a Distinguished Alumni Award Honoree in 2012 from the University of Wisconsin.

 While at Western Michigan University, she was nominated for a University Teaching Award.